malstraem/arinc424.net/docs/index.md

 While the **ARINC 424** specification describes entities with 132-byte fixed-length string, this library creates a database object model via building entities using reflection and runtime compilation.

-- Most terms are converted according to the specification into associated enumerations or numeric values ​​on the fly.
+- Most terms are converted according to the specification into custom, enum or numeric values.

-- Relationships between entities are established after the building stage.
+- Relations between entities are established after the building stage.

 In practice, this allows you read the tree-like representation of **ARINC 424** database.